Aero1200

-WB1200, also known as 1200 Stewart, is a future twin skyscraper complex in the Denny Triangle neighborhood of Seattle, Washington, United States.
-The project is located at the intersection of Stewart Street and Denny Way and comprises 1,014 apartments and retail space in two 48-story buildings.
-The retail space, housed in a three-story podium with an indoor galleria, is planned to feature a music venue and a Boeing 747-400 fuselage.
-It began construction in 2018 and is scheduled to be completed in 2025—four years later than originally planned.
+Aero1200, also known as 1200 Stewart and WB1200, is a future twin skyscraper complex in the Denny Triangle neighborhood of Seattle, Washington, United States.
+The project is located at the intersection of Stewart Street and Denny Way and comprises 927 apartments, a hotel, and retail space in two 48-story buildings.
+The retail space is planned to feature a music venue and is part of a three-story podium with an indoor galleria and a Boeing 747-400 fuselage.
+It began construction in 2018 and is scheduled to be completed in 2027—six years later than originally planned.
+The project was originally developed by the Westbank Corporation and later acquired by OPTrust.